 - More specific feedback.
 Rather than a single report at the end of the story, you’ll get line-by-line feedback, where the comments are embedded in the text at the very moment of the reaction.
 This empowers you, as an author, to know just what parts of the story to focus on and where the changes will make the most impact.

-Once a project has received Content or Grammar-and-Content Coaching, you can send the same project back for further feedback at a discount once your revisions and modifications are completed.
+Once a project has received Book Coaching or an Editing-and-Coaching Package, you can send the same project back for further feedback at a discount once your revisions and modifications are completed.
 That way, you can know how effective your new content is and publish the finished product with confidence.

 - Rate of $0.001 per word (or $1 per 1,000 word).
 Because the project has already been read and initial feedback delivered, the focus is on what has changed.
 While I still may need to read through the entire work to catch all the modifications, I’m already familiar with the story, and there will be some things that no longer need feedback, so the rate is reduced.